Fall Home Maintenance Checklist

 Along with a welcomed break from the hot summer heat, the cooler fall months also give you the chance to take on those home maintenance chores that you’ve been putting off.
-Putting together an outdoor fall and winter home maintenance checklist is a great way to make sure you clean and maintain your outdoor living area, and the exterior of your home and yard.
+Putting together an outdoor fall and winter home maintenance checklist is a great way to ensure you clean and maintain your outdoor living area and the exterior of your home and yard.

 Hoses, Faucets & Sprinklers

 It’s important to drain your exterior water lines, faucets, pools, and ponds.
 Turn off the water to your outdoor faucets and sprinkler systems.
 This will help prevent your pipes from freezing and getting damaged.
 Store water hoses properly so that they don’t get left out and damaged by the cold winter weather.

 Blow out all the water in them so that it doesn’t freeze and develop into a leak after expansion.
 Winterizing your sprinklers is extremely important and helps prevent extensive damage to your entire irrigation system.